An official website of the United States government

 A lock (lock ) or https:// means you’ve safely connected to the .mil website.
 Share sensitive information only on official, secure websites.

-Lila Castellano, a Navy Closure Task Force-Red Hill (NCTF-RH) community liaison officer, briefs members of the Hawaii State Emergency Response Commission on the plan to return the Joint Base Pearl Harbor-Hickam (JBPHH) drinking water system to compliance monitoring and the reactivation of the Navy’s Aiea-Halawa shaft during a meeting in Pearl City, Hawaii, June 20, 2025.
+Cmdr.
+Benjamin Dunn, deputy for environment and remediation, Navy Closure Task Force-Red Hill (NCTF-RH), speaks to guests at a Society of American Military Engineers luncheon in Honolulu, March 11, 2026.
 Charged with the safe decommissioning of the Red Hill Bulk Fuel Storage Facility (RHBFSF), NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
 NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the facility.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Krystal Diaz)
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Krystal Diaz)

-Lila Castellano, a Navy Closure Task Force-Red Hill (NCTF-RH) community liaison officer, briefs members of the Hawaii State Emergency Response Commission on the plan to return the Joint Base Pearl Harbor-Hickam (JBPHH) drinking water system to compliance monitoring and the reactivation of the Navy’s Aiea-Halawa shaft during a meeting in Pearl City, Hawaii, June 20, 2025.
-Charged with the safe decommissioning of the Red Hill Bulk Fuel Storage Facility (RHBFSF), NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
+A Navy Closure Task Force-Red Hill (NCTF-RH) community liaison officer speaks to service members at a drinking water information table on Joint Base Pearl Harbor-Hickam (JBPHH), Hawaii, March 10, 2026.
+Events like this help inform residents about drinking water quality for the JBPHH drinking water system.
+Charged with the safe decommissioning of the Red Hill Bulk Fuel Storage Facility, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
 NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the facility.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Krystal Diaz)
+(U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)

-A contractor with Navy Closure Task Force-Red Hill (NCTF-RH) prepares a fuel tank’s center tower for tank cleaning operations at the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, May 27, 2025.
-Charged with the safe decommissioning of the facility, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
-NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the RHBFSF.
+Cmdr.
+Benjamin Dunn, deputy for environment and remediation, Navy Closure Task Force-Red Hill (NCTF-RH), right, briefs Rear Adm.
+Brad Collins, commander, NCTF-RH, left, the Honorable Brendan P. Rogers, Assistant Secretary of the Navy for Energy, Installations, and Environment, center, and Rear Adm.
+Lester Ortiz, deputy commander, NCTF-RH, during a site visit to the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, Feb.
+19, 2026.
+The Assistant Secretary of the Navy for Energy, Installations and Environment directly supports the mission, the warfighter, and their families.
+Charged with the safe decommissioning of the RHBFSF, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
+NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the facility.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)

 SAFE.
 DELIBERATE.
 ENGAGED.
 COMMITTED.